castle-engine/castle-game/data/README_about_index_xml_files.txt

   something special, then you should set this attribute to the id of that class (see bottom of GameLevelSpecific for possible names).

+- default_available_for_new_game: (optional, default "false")
+  Should the level be initially available (visible in "New Game" menu) for new players.

-- loading_image: filename of image file to display while loading the level (under the progress bar).
-Optional.
+- loading_image (optional, default empty): filename of image file to display while loading the level (under the progress bar).

+- loading_image_bar_y_position (optional, default 0.5):
-- loading_image_bar_y_position: between 0 and 1, indicates vertical position
-  of progress bar when loading level, used only if loading_image is defined.
+  indicates vertical position of progress bar when loading level, used only if loading_image is defined.
+  Between 0 and 1, default value 0.5 means "middle of the screen".
   Should be synchronized with loading_bg image, to look right.

-  Optional, default value is 0.5 which simply means "middle of the screen".
+- See TLevelAvailable properties documentation if in doubt.